AhmadWaleed/mailmerge/README.md

+## Introduction
+The mail service is meant to provide a handful of APIs to send all sorts of emails including (batch mails, single mail) using different mail service providers such as mailgun, pepipost, and sendgrid.
+It also defines the strategy for resending the failed emails using different mail services.

 ## Installation

-First add package as a repository in composer.json file.
+Add package as a repository in composer.json file.

 ```
 "repositories": [